Preschools & Extended Day

-Camas High School’s Papermaker Preschool is a cooperative learning environment where a certificated teacher, two teacher assistants, and multiple high school students work together with preschoolers each day.
+Camas High School’s Papermaker Preschool is a cooperative learning environment where a certificated teacher, two teacher assistants, and multiple high school students work together with preschoolers with and without special needs each day.
 This team approach provides a unique opportunity for preschoolers to have one-on-one mentoring from high school students who are interested in early childhood education.

-Woodburn Elementary is home to the district’s Step Ahead Preschool program that serves three-to-five year old children with and without special needs.
+Woodburn Preschool is program that serves three-to-five year old children with and without special needs.
 Two certificated teachers work with a highly qualified team of early childhood professionals to provide an exceptional program.
-Step Ahead is designed to meet children’s social, emotional, cognitive, and physical developmental needs.
+Woodburn Preschool is designed to meet children’s social, emotional, cognitive, and physical developmental needs.

 Registration for all schools within the Camas School District is centralized at the Zellerbach Administration Center.
 If you would like to register your child, please call 833-5410 or stop by the ZAC, located at 841 NE 22nd Avenue, to pick up the required paperwork.

 Children need a nurturing environment, which reflects warmth and security.
 The Extended Day Program provides a family-like atmosphere, which emphasizes positive interaction, self-control, decision making and self-responsibility.
 Developmentally appropriate activities encourage creativity and permit children the freedom to explore and learn through play.

 Development of the Extended Day Program is based on understanding of the needs of children who are at various developmental levels and stages.
 Our program offers a safe, accessible environment provided by a warm, caring and responsible early childhood education staff.
 Parents’ values and cultural diversities are respected and included in program activities, as appropriate.
 For program and registration information, contact the Extended Day Program at 833-5540.
 Enrollment opens each year on May 1.
-Click the following links for more information:
+Visit the program page for more information.

 We provide developmentally appropriate curriculum for school-age children based on state and national guidelines for school-age education and childcare programs.
 The guidelines include the following: